aimarjs/shelly-prometheus-exporter/docs/configuration.md

 ## Multiple Devices

-You can monitor multiple devices by adding them to the `shelly_devices` list:
+You can monitor multiple devices using either the legacy format or the enhanced format:

+### Legacy Format

 ```yaml
 shelly_devices: